psxio/psx.market/replit.md

 - **Branding**: "port444" with a purple/cyan gradient theme, powered by $CREATE and $PSX tokens, with a Base blue primary color.
 - **Design System**: Tailwind CSS and Shadcn UI for a modern, responsive, mobile-first design, inspired by Fiverr and NFT marketplaces.
 - **Navigation**: Header with core links and a footer for platform, resources, and legal links.
-- **Homepage ("Buy on Demand")**: Fiverr-style, category-driven marketplace with a hero section, real-time category filtering, token perks, CTAs, token holder benefits, and PSX Agency promotion.
-Features an animated mesh gradient background, gradient text headlines, and a functional autocomplete search bar.
+- **Homepage ("Buy on Demand")**: Fiverr-style, category-driven marketplace with a clean hero section, real-time category filtering, token perks (subtle hover tooltip), CTAs, and PSX Agency promotion.
+Features a functional autocomplete search bar and follows design guidelines with clean Base blue aesthetic.
 - **Browse Pages**: Consistent Fiverr-style layouts for services, builders, and portfolios with search and advanced sidebar filtering.
 Services feature an image-first card design with hover effects, prominent ratings, and token tickers.
 Builder cards include aspect-square profile images, ratings, key stats, and status badges.
 - **Getting Started Page**: Dual-tab onboarding for clients and builders, covering wallet setup, builder search tips, AI matching, workflow, payments, reviews, value proposition, and application process.